 Open log entry of the device

-The detailed audit log shows the account that displayed the local administrator password under User Principal Name in the entry Successfully recovered local credential by device id.
+In the detailed audit log, the account that viewed the local administrator password is listed under the User Principal Name section.

 Retrieve Windows LAPS password restricted to a group of devices

 Administrative units can be used to granularly control access to Windows LAPS passwords.
 The Users with the role Cloud Device Administrator get access only to this administrative unit.
 This ensures that the user with Windows LAPS is only allowed to retrieve the passwords of devices that are assigned to this administrative unit.
-The use of administrative units requires an Azure AD Premium 1 license.
+The use of administrative units requires an Microsoft Entra ID P1 license.

 Create administrative unit

-The administrative unit is created in Microsoft Entra or the Azure Portal.
-This guide uses Microsoft Entra.
+The administrative unit is created in Microsoft Entra admin center or the Azure Portal.
+This guide uses the Microsoft Entra admin center (https://entra.microsoft.com).

-Create the administrative unit with Roles & admins > Admin units > Add.
+Create the administrative unit with Identity > Roles & admins > Admin units > Add.

 Enter a name for the administrative unit.